FayeCarter/CV/README.md

 ## Skills

-### Problem Solving

-Working as an Engineer, I have developed a love of solving problems with a logical and systematic process.
-To approach a problem, it is essential that I know how to break the problem down to smaller, more manageable parts and analyse it's key factors before taking steps to resolve the issue.

-Working as an Engineer in the high pressured, fast paced environment of one of the largest warehouses in Europe, it was essential that I could quickly identify the cause of a breakdown quickly and efficiently.

-*Example to follow*

-### Assertive Learner

-It has been essential for me to develop an organised approach to learning as an engineer.
-Setting achievable goals with manageable steps has been key to me developing in my career.

-In June 2017 I joined Amazon as an apprentice engineer, inexperienced but enthusiastic.
-Every day I would take the opportunity to engage in processes that I had not before experienced.
-I asked questions of those that knew more than me and would spend my spare time researching the tasks that I had done.
-By December I was the technical lead for my team in controls based faults and used these skills.

 ### Innovate and Streamline

 I take great joy in finding simple solutions for complex problems.
 I like to design applications that will make day to day life easier and more enjoyable.

-During my time at Amazon I identified a key issue that was causing unnecessary downtime during our day.
-If a printer needed to be replaced, It would take an Engineer 30 minutes to manually update every individual setting to configure the Printer and reinstall it into our machines.
-This process was not only long, but would also lead to further faults when an Engineer would enter the wrong configuration.
+During my time at Amazon I identified a key issue that was unnecessarily difficult and time consuming.
+When a printer needed to be replaced, it would take an Engineer thirty minutes to manually update each individual setting.
+The process involved was not only long but would lead to further faults when an Engineer entered the wrong configuration.

-I realised that this could be done quicker and more efficiently.
-I chose to spend my spare time learning the basics of Python to build an application that would update the printer with the correct configuration with the click of a button.
-In doing so, I reduced the time it would take to change a printer from 30 minutes down to 5 and completely eliminated the risk of human error.
+I realised that this could be done more efficiently and that Python would be the best language to help me implement a solution to the problem.

+I therefore began to teach myself the basics of Python to build an application that would immediately update the printer with the correct configuration.
+With the click of a button, the time taken to change a printer was reduced from 30 minutes down to 5 and completely eliminated the risk of human error.

+### Assertive Learner

+In June 2017 I joined Amazon as an enthusiastic apprentice engineer.
+I set myself a goal to engage daily with new processes, to ask questions and learn from experienced Engineers and to spend my spare time researching the new skills I was learning.
+In under six months I was the technical lead for my team in controls based faults, and quickly became known for my ability to absorb new information quickly.

+### Problem Solving

+I enjoy solving problems with a logical and systematic process, which stems from my work as an Engineer.
+In tackling a problem, my approach is to deconstruct the problem, separating it into smaller sections.
+I analyse the key factors of the problem before taking steps to resolve the issue.

+Working as an Engineer for one of the best-known companies in the world in the high pressured, fast paced environment of one of the largest warehouses in Europe was an extremely valuable experience.
+My ability to quickly identify the cause of a breakdown and efficiently resolve the problem was highly valuable and effective, leading to my becoming a key member of the Engineering team.

 ## Education